|Date of Birth||8 November 1935, Sceaux, Seine [now Hauts-de-Seine], Île-de-France, France|

 Mini Bio (1)

-During the early 1950s he was a paratrooper with French Marines in Indochina.
+In 1953/1954 he served with the French Marines in Indochina.
 In the mid-'50s he worked at various odd jobs including waiter, salesman and porter in Les Halles market.
 He decided to try an acting career and in 1957 made his film debut in Yves Allégret's Send a Woman When the Devil Fails (1957).
 He declined an offer of a contract from producer David O. Selznick, and in 1960 he received international recognition for his role in Luchino Visconti's Rocco and His Brothers (1960).
 In 1961 he appeared on the stage in "'Tis a Pity She's a Whore", directed by Visconti, in Paris.
 In 1964 he formed his own production company, Delbeau Productions, and he produced a short film directed by Guy Gilles.
 In 1968 he found himself involved in murder, drug and sex scandal that indirectly implicated major politicians and show-business personalities, but he was eventually cleared of all charges.
 In the late 1960s he formed another company.
 Adel Film, and the next year he began producing features.
 In 1981 he directed his first film, Pour la peau d'un flic (1981).

 Delon was a sensation early in his career; he came to embody the young, energetic, often morally corrupted man.
 With his breathtaking good looks he was also destined to play tender lovers and romantic heroes, and he was a French embodiment of the type created in America by James Dean.
 His first outstanding success came with the role of the parasite Tom Ripley in 'Rene Clement''s sun-drenched thriller Purple Noon (1960).
 Delon presented a psychological portrait of a murderous young cynic who attempts to take on the identity of his victim.
 A totally different role was offered to him by Visconti in Rocco and His Brothers (1960).
 In this film Delon plays the devoted Rocco, who accepts the greatest sacrifices to save his shiftless brother Simon.